AdvancedPhotonSource/GSAS-II-tutorials/MDhelp/docs/powder.md

 * **m: toggle single/multiple plot** - In single mode, this will show only the one histogram selected from the data tree.
 In multiple “waterfall” mode, all selected histograms are superimposed (see **F** for selection); offset options (below) can be used to shift them.
 The mode for display of the selected dataset is determined by the **+** (or **=**)  key (see below).
 * **F: select data** - Allows a subset of the powder patterns to be plotted, rather than all.
 * **n: log(I) on/off** - changes the y-axis to be the log10 of the intensity; difference curve is not shown for log(I) on.
-* **o: legend contents** - toggles addition of histogram names in the plot legend for waterfall plots.
+* **L: legend contents** - toggles addition of histogram names in the plot legend for waterfall plots.
 Names are the histogram label or the data tree name, if the former is not set.
 See **f** for inclusion of phase names via tickmarks in the legend.
 * **s: Sqrt(I) on/off** - changes the y-axis to be the square-root of the intensity.
 The tickmark location is reset.
 * **+,=: no selection** - With waterfall plots, this is a four-way toggle.
 As before, in the default mode, observed points are shown as blue "+" signs (the color can be changed in preferences) and the fitted pattern as a green line.
 Pressing this once adds a line for the observed points, pressing it again removes the "+" signs.
 The additional mode for waterfall plots removes the calculated plot from the display and shows the histogram name as the histogram label or the data tree name, if the former is not set.